The Hidden Timing Pattern Behind 74HC595 Display Flicker

 8 if (now - lastUpdate >= DIGIT_CYCLE_TIME) {

 The key insight: eliminate dead time between digit switches.
-Every microsecond spent in delays or unnecessary operations reduces your effective duty cycle and pushes you closer to visible flicker territory.
+Every microsecond spent in delays or unnecessary operations reduces the effective duty cycle and pushes the display closer to visible flicker territory.

 The Camera Problem Nobody Mentions

-I discovered this when developers started reporting that other 74HC595 implementations looked fine in person but created unwatchable videos.
+This surfaced when developers reported that other 74HC595 implementations looked fine in person but produced unwatchable videos.
 The duty cycle math becomes even more critical when you consider:

 • Camera frame rates: 30fps, 60fps, 120fps all create different interference patterns